 The cosmetics market is still increasing in China.
 Indeed, Chinese consumers are more and more interested in purchasing quality and healthy products.
-Then, they want to avoid the counterfeiting, a scourge which is rising within the Mainland.
+Then, they want to avoid counterfeiting, a scourge that is rising within the Mainland.
 Thus, they prefer purchasing foreign products which is a refinement’s proof.

 Cosmetics brands and the Chinese e-Commerce Gate

 We are the top and most visible Ecommerce & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.